QUOTEBOX--Demonstrations mark case against Myanmar at U.N.'s World Court

 Pencilo, who came to The Hague from Myanmar to support Suu Kyi and held a rose for her outside the courtroom: "Our country's leader is standing at the front and solving the issue and I want to be dutiful as a citizen so I came here.

 "Supporting Daw Aung San Suu Kyi does not mean we support genocide.
 Daw Aung San Suu Kyi also doesn't support genocide.
 This situation is like our whole country is being sued.
 The court will decide on it.
-We are just supporting our leader who is solving the issue for the interest of the country."
-Sobhida, a Myanmar Buddhist monk living in Amsterdam, who came to The Hague to attend the hearings:
+We are just supporting our leader, who is solving the issue for the interest of the country."

-"I am an ambassador for global peace organizations, so I am here to listen to how righteous the world's accusations are.
-I will stand on the right side as a peace ambassador."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)